TH3PL4Y3R1/n_back/README.md

 python nback_task.py --participant test --practice-trials 10
 ```

+## Consent text

+The consent screen reads from `informed_consent.txt` placed next to `nback_task.py`.
+Edit that file to update the consent language without changing the code.

 ## Command-line arguments

 - `--participant, -p` (str): Participant ID used in the output filename.
 Default: `anon`.